What is Art Therapy and Art Psychotherapy?

-Art Therapy is a form of psychotherapy.
-Art Therapists have to be trained to Masters level, and to be registered with the HCPC.
-Art Therapy is different to ‘Art’ for recreational activity as its roots are in psychological models, such as psychodynamic, attachment theory and mindfulness.
+Art Psychotherapy and Art Therapy are both forms of psychotherapy.
+Art Psychotherapists have to be trained to Masters level, and to be registered with the HCPC.
+Art Psychotherapy is different to ‘Art’ for recreational activity as its roots are in psychological models.
+Through the therapy, the client is assisted in working with difficult feelings and finding ways to overcome, or live with obstacles.

-Art therapy is provided in groups or individually, depending on clients’ needs.
+Art psychotherapy is provided in groups or individually, depending on clients’ needs.
 It is not a recreational activity or an art lesson, although the sessions can be enjoyable.
-You do not have to be good at art, or have any experience of making art to work with an Art Therapist.
+You do not have to be good at art, or have any experience of making art to work with an Art Psychotherapist.

-- Art Therapy can help people who struggle to verbalise their feelings and thoughts
+- Art Psychotherapy can help people who struggle to verbalise their feelings and thoughts

-- Art Therapy can empower people, by allowing them to visually communicate their fears, feelings and experiences.
+- Art Psychotherapy can empower people, by allowing them to visually communicate their fears, feelings and experiences.

 - Gain insight into emotions, thoughts and feelings